Euclideon/vaultclient/docs/UserGuide.md

   - The user can toggle on-screen mouse controls.
   - The user can optimise the client for use with a touchscreen.
   - The X and Y axes can be inverted, which will affect camera movement with the mouse.
-  - Mouse-controlled camera movement can be customised by the user, descriptions of the different mouse pivot bindings can be found in section **1.
-Scene Viewport** above.
+  - Mouse-controlled camera movement can be customised by the user.
+Descriptions of the different mouse pivot bindings can be found in section [**1.
+Scene Viewport**](#Scene-Viewport).

 #### Viewport